fm407/PIA-NextGen-PortForwarding/README.md

 About base64: if you can't install base64 with `pkg install base64` download the binary from here: https://pkg.freebsd.org/FreeBSD:11:amd64/quarterly/All/base64-1.5_1.txz , install it with `pkg-static install base64-1.5_1.txz` and verify base64 is present in `/usr/local/bin`

-Now you can follow the Installation Guide:
+Now you can follow this guide:

 # **I. pfSense side**